Wendy (film): Production

 In August 2015, it was announced Benh Zeitlin would write and direct the film.
 Production began in March 2017, with filming taking place in Montserrat and Antigua.

 Release

-In April 2018, Searchlight Pictures acquired the film’s rights.
+In April 2018, Searchlight Pictures (then-named Fox Searchlight Pictures) acquired the film’s rights.
 It had its world premiere at the Sundance Film Festival on January 26, 2020.
 It was released on February 28, 2020.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 113 reviews, with an average rating of 5.70/10.
 The site's critical consensus reads, "Wendy dares to do something different with its classic source material; unfortunately, the movie's breathtaking visuals are at odds with a flawed take on the story."
 On Metacritic, the film has a weighted average score of 55 out of 100, based on 36 critics, indicating "mixed or average reviews".